Use Case ·

 Your first diff in 30 seconds

-Grab a free API key at dashboard.snapshotflow.com (200 diffs/month, no credit card), export it, and run:
+Grab a free API key at dashboard.snapshotflow.com (free tier: 300 screenshots lifetime, /diff costs 2 units = 150 diff calls; no credit card), export it, and run:

 export SNAPSHOTFLOW_KEY=sk_live_xxxxxxxxxxxx